demianriccardi/p5-HackaMol-X-Roles-ExtensionRole/README.md

 DESCRIPTION
 ============

-The HackaMol::X::ExtensionRole includes methods and attributes that are useful for building extensions with code reuse.
+The HackaMol::X::Roles::ExtensionRole includes methods and attributes that are useful for building extensions with code reuse.
 This role will improve as extensions are written and needs arise.
 This role is flexible and can be encapsulated and rigidified in extensions.
 Advanced use of extensions should still be able to access this flexibility to allow tinkering with internals!
 Consumes HackaMol::ExeRole and HackaMol::PathRole